jedisct1/rsign2/Torgap-made-easy.md

 # Torgap made easy
-This page is an attempt to explain the benefits and urgency of `bc-torgap` in plain people's language with lots of analogies and further reading.
+This page is an attempt to explain the benefits and urgency of `bc-torgap` in plain people's language with lots of analogies and further reading. <br/>
 If you get lost, try the [definitions](#Definitions) below.

 ### What’s the problem bc-torgap is going to solve?

 It is a `DID`, a Decentralized Identifier.
-And Identifier You can, with a hidden service, say ‘make verifiable statements about things’, in particular other hidden services, for example: “Hidden service X delivered quality services”
+An identifier you can, with a hidden service, say ‘make verifiable statements about things’, in particular other hidden services, for example: “Hidden service X delivered quality services”

 ### Wait a minute, ‘hidden service?’, what is that?